ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 parcellation: cerebral cortex, nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation. (b) Example segmentation result from a representative subject (NR5, Day 0) using the proposed deep learning pipeline.
-(c) Dice overlap scores across the full evaluation cohort ($n=84$), comparing anatomical alignment achieved via registration using intensity alone versus registration guided by the predicted parcellation.
-Dice values were computed using manually segmented labels transformed to AllenCCFv3 space.}
+(c) Box plots show Dice overlap across subjects for each registration approach and region.
+The centre line is the median; box bounds are the interquartile range (25th–75th percentiles); whiskers extend to the minimum and maximum values within 1.5×IQR of the lower/upper quartiles; points beyond the whiskers are outliers.
 \label{fig:evaluationParcellation}
 \end{figure}
+-->

 For evaluation, we used an additional publicly available dataset [@Rahman:2023aa] that is completely independent from the data used in training